CREDIT REPORTS AND CREDIT SCORES

 - A separate trust account must be maintained for your funds, along with certain insurance coverage, and audited annually.

-- Copies of these audits and insurance policies must be filed annually with the Georgia Department of Law’s Consumer Protection Division.
+- Copies of these audits and insurance policies must be filed annually with the Georgia Attorney General’s Consumer Protection Division.

 You can report violations of Georgia’s Debt Adjustment Act to the Consumer Protection Division by visiting consumer.ga.gov or calling 404-651-8600.